 Welcome to this research guide for Marriage Counseling: A Cross-Cultural Approach.
 This guide will help you find resources that you can use for your course project and CRA paper.

 Marital distress is universal.
 This course attempts to address the void of pastoral training in marriage counseling.
 Founded on God’s Word, it begins by looking at a model of lasting change based on a biblical theology.
 Key biblical passages are examined to establish a clear understanding of God’s purpose for Christian marriage.
 A biblical-practical-motive model of marriage counseling is presented.
 Marriage illustrations from various cultures help show how the biblical model can be a powerful tool in the pastoral counselor’s hand.

 Global University does not necessarily agree with all the views represented in the resources in this guide.
 These are provided for the student to contrast and compare with the Biblical text and ideas presented in the Global University IST.

 Hi!
-My name is Russ Langford.
-I am the professor of record for the Marriage Counseling: A Cross-Cultural Approach course.
+My name is Jim Robinson.
+I am the professor for the Marriage Counseling: A Cross-Cultural Approach course.
 I would love to interact with you about the course or a subject that you find interesting, related to the course.
-Feel free to ask me a question or give an opinion If you find an interesting source, please suggest it and I'll check it out.
+Feel free to ask me a question or give an opinion.
+If you find an interesting source, please suggest it and I'll check it out.